Find Cheap Auto Insurance Quotes in Your Area

 How Much Does PIP Insurance Cost in Delaware?

-The cost of personal injury protection insurance in Delaware varies depending on how much coverage you purchase, the deductible you choose and your driving history.
-As you can see from the sample quotes below, the monthly cost of PIP insurance can differ by $57 per month simply by changing your policy's deductible, or the amount of money you'd pay before receiving benefits.
+The cost of personal injury protection insurance in Delaware varies depending on how much coverage you purchase, the deductible and your driving history.
+As you can see from the sample quotes below, the monthly cost of PIP insurance can differ by $57 per month simply by changing the deductible, the amount of money you'd pay before receiving benefits.